orearow/whitewhaleintern/README.md

 In the case of a string input: Java gibgen "Ore is very cool" In the case of a file name: Java gibgen cool.txt
 * cool.txt needs to be in the same folder as gibgen
+* sorry I know the instructions say to use cat, but cat does not seem to be recognized by the command prompt on windows.

 Coding Questions